fengvyi/Calculator/README.md

 # Calculator
-A Calculator app written in Swift 3 of Stanford CS193P Lecture
+A Calculator app written in Swift 3 of Stanford CS193P Lecture.
 ## Requirement
 * Xcode 8.2.1
 * Swift 3
+* IOS 10+
 ## About Swift
 The feature of closure in Swift makes the operations look very simple, for example, we can reduce the code